Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

 Similar to pixels, voxels divide the 3D space into many volumetric grids with a specific size and discrete coordinates.
-It contains more geometric information of the scene compared to projected images.
-3D ShapeNets \cite{wu20153d} and VoxNet \cite{maturana2015voxnet} take volumetric occupancy grid representation as input to a 3D convolutional neural network for object recognition, which guides 3D semantic segmentation based on voxels.
-According to the unity of voxels size, voxel based methods can be divided into \emph{uniform voxel} based~and \emph{nonuniform voxel} based methods.
-Voxel based semantic segmentation methods are summarized in Table \ref{table3}.
+It contains more geometric information about the scene compared to projected images.
+3D ShapeNets~\cite{wu20153d} and VoxNet~\cite{maturana2015voxnet} take volumetric occupancy grid representation as input to a 3D convolutional neural network for object recognition, which guides 3D semantic segmentation based on voxels.
+Voxel-based semantic segmentation methods are summarized in Table~\ref{table3}.